ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 !!! warning "Only the INSAR_ISCE_BURST job type is supported in Vertex"

-    We are currently transitiong from `INSAR_ISCE_BURST` to the `INSAR_ISCE_MULTI_BURST` HyP3 job type to support multi-burst AOIs.
-Unfortunately, `INSAR_ISCE_MULTI_BURST` job support is currently only available via our API and Python SDK, so Vertex users will need to continue using `INSAR_ISCE_BURST` for the immediate future.
+    We are currently transitiong from `INSAR_ISCE_BURST` to the `INSAR_ISCE_MULTI_BURST` HyP3 job type to support multi-burst AOIs. `INSAR_ISCE_MULTI_BURST` job support is currently only available via our API and Python SDK, so Vertex users will need to continue using `INSAR_ISCE_BURST` for the immediate future.
 We plan to add Vertex support for `INSAR_ISCE_MULTI_BURST` jobs in the coming months.

 On Demand InSAR products only include co-polarized interferograms (VV or HH).
 Cross-polarized interferograms (VH or HV) are not available using this service.